 Geoff can still be sponsored for his ‘Pickle Challenge’ via his Virgin Money Giving page here with all proceeds going towards the Vernon Monument:

-The Project has also received the proceeds of a raffle and auction at a formal dinner held on board HMS VICTORY to say farewell to CPO(MW) Antony ‘Pinta’ Beer on leaving the Royal Navy.
+The Project has also received the proceeds of a raffle and auction at a formal dinner held on board HMS VICTORY to say farewell to CPO(MW) Antony ‘Pinta’ Beer, who was one of the volunteer bike riders several years ago, on leaving the Royal Navy.
 Thank you, Pinta, and the best of good fortune in your ‘retirement’.

 Sales of Home Waters

 Since the launch of ’Home Waters - Royal Navy, Royal Canadian Navy and US Navy Mine Forces Battling U-Boats in World War I’ in April, sales of signed copies have enabled two donations, each of £500, to be made towards the Project with more expected.